-Dennis Washington is a professional freelance online journalist specializing in professional live streaming.
+Dennis Washington is a professional freelance online journalist specializing in professional live streaming and social video ministry.

 “I am an internet broadcaster.
 I produce and deliver high-quality, multi-camera live broadcasts for businesses, schools, churches and organizations, helping them connect with their customers and fans in ways never before possible.”

-Dennis left television in June 2013 and now owns ProStream, an audio visual live streaming event production company specializing in sales and service of live streaming technology and training.
+Dennis left television in June 2013 and now owns ProStream, an audio visual live streaming event production company specializing in live streaming technology and training.
 The company works with dozens of businesses, churches, schools, and organizations around the country.

 Prior to starting ProStream, Dennis worked at FOX6 WBRC-TV in Birmingham for nearly 18 years as a meteorologist, storm chaser, photographer, award-winning journalist, and digital content director.
 During that time Dennis: